pskfyi/handy/readme.md

 # Deno Utils

-Utility functions in uncompiled TS, for Deno.
+Utility functions, classes, and types in uncompiled TS, for Deno.

 ## `collection`